changswap/changswap-document/code/smart-contracts/changswap-exchange/router-v2.md

 ) external;
 ```

-Receive as much BNB as possible for an exact amount of tokens.
+Receive as much KUB as possible for an exact amount of tokens.
 Supports tokens that take a fee on transfer.

 | Name              | Type      |                                                                                                                                      |
 | ----------------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------ |